ax-le/nn-fac/README.md

 Don't hesitate to reach the author in case of problem.
 Comments are welcomed!

-### Note on Python and Numpy versions
-As of now, algorithms do not work with numpy versions higher than 1.24.
-This is an issue open on git (https://github.com/ax-le/nn-fac/issues/1), and should be fixed in the future.

-For now, we only can ensure that the algorithms work with numpy version 1.23.5.
-Sorry for the incovenience.

-Consequently, numpy 1.23.5 is only set to work with python <= 3.11.
-We recommand using python 3.10.4, as we ensure that the code will work with that version.

-Sorry for the incovenience!

 ## Contents
 ### NNLS
 This toolbox contains a NNLS resolution algorithm, developed as described in [1].
 This code is based on COHEN Jeremy python code adaptation of GILLIS Nicolas MatLab code.